MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/enterprise-readiness/observability/telemetry-azure-ai-foundry-tracing.md

 ## Use the Azure AI Inference connector

 We are going to replace the chat completion service with the Azure AI Inference connector.
-This connector will automatically send traces that can be visualized on Azure AI Foundry Tracing UI.
+This connector will automatically send traces that can be visualized on the Azure AI Foundry Tracing UI.

 ```python
 from semantic_kernel.connectors.ai.azure_ai_inference import AzureAIInferenceChatCompletion